alliedmodders/amtl/README.md

 AMBuild currently requires C++11 support.
 The minimum supported compiler versions are:
  - Microsoft Visual Studio 2013 or higher.
- - GNU GCC 4.7 or higher.
+ - GNU GCC 4.8 or higher (to run tests; otherwise, 4.7).
  - Clang 3.0 or higher.

 Specifically, it requires `nullptr`, `>>` support in templates, r-value references v2.0,